 Gradually, and partly due to mining, there have been other signs of social and economic change.
-In Tsenkher, as was also seen in Bornuur soum, mining is tainted by problems around health, with the development of mining having been associated with increased violence and alcoholism.
 Alcoholism is a very big issue for the entire soum, increasing every year, and most particularly in the Deed Nuur.
-Related car and motorbike accidents have become common and have been linked to the growth in the numbers of households headed by widows and widowers.
+Car and motorbike accidents have become common and have been linked to the growth in the numbers of households headed by widows and widowers.
 In addition, participants in our FGDs and BIs reported that local people's characters had become more aggressive as they moved away from traditional reciprocal social and economic relations and a pastoral lifestyle based on strong community ties within the khot ail.
-These changes appeared to be linked to domestic and gender-based violence, which though not directly discussed much, was nonetheless present in the soum and poses problems for gender relations in Tsenkher today.
+These changes appeared to be linked to domestic and gender-based violence, which though not directly discussed much, was nonetheless present in the soum.